-21. When I applied for credit at my credit provider, I was informed that I have an outstanding fine on my credit file through the Ministry of Justice.
+18. When I applied for credit at my credit provider I was informed that I have an outstanding fines amount on my credit file through the Ministry of Justice.
 How will this affect my ability to obtain credit?

-We are permitted to make enquiries regarding the existence of outstanding fines from the Ministry of Justice where our subscriber has your consent to do this.
+From the 13 February 2012 we are permitted to make enquiries regarding the existence of outstanding fines from the Ministry of Justice where our subscriber has your consent to do this.
 The amount that was quoted to you by the credit provider is a cumulative amount and represents all the fines that you have accrued and that have not been paid or entered into an arrangement to pay with the Ministry.
 This may affect your ability to obtain credit and you will need to make arrangements with the Ministry of Justice to repay the fines.
 It may also affect the security of any lending based on personal property (this does not include land).
+A new concept called 'Superpriority' is being introduced by amendments to the Summary Proceedings Act.

-22. I have noticed that you have contacted us a few times recently and requested us to provide you with documents that will support enquiries made by our internal Equifax Users, such as, written consents, our Policies and process and procedures.
+19. I have noticed that you have contacted us a few times recently and requested us to provide you with documents that will support enquiries made by our internal Veda Users, such as, written consents, our Policies and process and procedures.
 Why have you increased your monitoring reviews?